Pixpipe/pixpipejs/cookbook/readme.md

 ### Could we do it another way?
-Sure, in may other other ways.
+Sure, in many other ways.
 A simple alternative would have been to:

 Make a clone of the input image: